-Theory of changeto identify how we will make an impact
+Theory of changeidentifying how we will make an impact

 Theory of Change

 We are proud to present our first theory of change.
-We undertook this rigorous planning and evaluation process to hold ourselves accountable to the change our organization can make in Canada — and to identify HOW we’re going to do that.
-This process helped us better understand the connection between our actions and vision and identify intermediate steps that result in the outcomes we aim to achieve.
+We undertook this rigorous planning and evaluation process to hold ourselves accountable to the change our organization has the opportunity to make in Canada — and to identify how we’re going to do that.
+This process helped us better understand the connection between our actions and vision as well as identify intermediate steps that result in the outcomes we aim to achieve.

-Our theory of change is a living document, and will be further refined as we move forward to create our impact measurement and evaluation process, and test our strategies.
+Our theory of change is a living document and will be further refined as we move forward to create our impact measurement, evaluation process, and test our strategies.